AndoGhevian/HexactTask/README.md

     Well, in my solution I omit handling of **scripts**, because in this case It will be necessary to provide a WHATWG [DOM][whatwg_dom] and [HTML][whatwg_html5] Standards, for use with Node.js or use some kind of browser automation tool, I think it will be overhealm for a script, with such a simple use cases, even if not in terms of resources used, but in terms of interface, and method of use.

+    Script execution also has **security impacts**.
+It require strongly implemented sandbox, so that scripts cant access anything outside it.
+Even a popular and well maintained library [jsdom][jsdom] is not guaranty that it is secure:
+    [NPM JsDom Executing scripts][jsdom_executing_scripts]
+    > The jsdom sandbox is not foolproof, and code running inside the DOM's script tags can, if it tries hard enough, get access to the Node.js environment, and thus to your machine.
+As such, the ability to execute scripts embedded in the HTML is disabled by default.

     So it can be used with any website, but not in terms of execution of a scripts.
 So **SPA-s** may not be handled as expected, if they not leverage **Server-side rendering**.
 1.